PluieElectrique/ena/README.md

 * Posts are trimmed of whitespace (may cause blankposts to become empty, non-NULL strings)
 * The old media/thumbs directory structure is not supported
 * A different bumped off/deleted algorithm
-* The `timestamp_expired` for a deleted thread is taken from the `Last-Modified` header of the `threads.json` poll, and not the time at which the deleted thread was processed
+* When possible, the `timestamp_expired` for a deleted thread is taken from the `Last-Modified` header of the `threads.json` poll, and not the time at which the deleted thread was processed
 * PostgreSQL is currently not supported.

 ## Legal